 Conference attendees go birding on November 2, 2023 at Rocky Mountain Arsenal National Wildlife Refuge in Denver, Colorado during National Audubon Society’s 2023 Leadership Conference.
 Photo: Sydney Walsh/Audubon

-Hummingbird bands at the 2023 Audubon Leadership Conference in Estes Park, Colorado on Friday, November 3, 2023.
+Hummingbird bands at the 2023 Audubon Leadership Conference in Estes Park, Colorado on November 3, 2023.
 Photo: Sydney Walsh/Audubon

-Anna’s Hummingbird at Audubon Kern River Preserve (KRP) in Weldon, California on February 5, 2024.
+Anna’s Hummingbird at Audubon Kern River Preserve in Weldon, California on February 5, 2024.
 Photo: Sydney Walsh/Audubon

 Executive Director of Buena Vista Audubon Society, Natalie Shapiro, at Buena Vista Lagoon in Oceanside, California on February 2, 2024.
 Photo: Sydney Walsh/Audubon